KhronosGroup/SYCL_Reference/source/iface/device.rst

 (the extension names do not contain any spaces) supported by this SYCL device.

-The extension names returned can be vendor supported extension names and one or more of the following Khronos approved extension names.
+The extension names returned can be vendor supported extension names.

 +----------------------------------------------------+
 | Return type: ``std::vector<sycl::string>``         |